What you can do

 Join our Action Committee

-Volunteer input helps drive our fundraising and project work, meaning your donations go further.
+Volunteer input drives our fundraising and project work, meaning your donations go further.
 UnionAID’s Action Committee of volunteers meet every month to plan and run fundraising events and provide input to UnionAID’s projects and reporting.
 The Action Committee is made up of volunteers who share our union and social justice values and give their time to this cause.

-Young Leaders Programmes
+Support our Young Leaders Programmes

 Our young leaders are selected from a wide range of community and non-government organisations in their home countries, and a diversity of backgrounds.
 Host families have the opportunity to engage with and learn from the programmes' participants and are invited to join special events and activities.